Inno97/NES_tetris/readme.md

 > 8. Proportion of Cells on the Left - The proportion of cells that are filled and at the left
 > of the board.
 Generally, the agent should prioritise the left more than the right.

+> 9. Right Well - If the rightmost column is empty so that Tetrises can be scored.
+Generally,
+> the agent should maintain a right well as that is the only way to score a Tetris.

 ## Gameplay

 Given a pre-generated set of pieces (even random), the game of Tetris can be modelled as a very